Masters of the Universe (1987 film): Jack Kirby inspiration

-Comic book writer/artist John Byrne compared the film to Jack Kirby's comic book metaseries Fourth World, stating in Comic Shop News #497:
+Comic book writer and artist John Byrne compared the film to Jack Kirby's comic book metaseries Fourth World, stating in Comic Shop News #497:

 The best New Gods movie, IMHO, is Masters of the Universe.
 I even corresponded with the director, who told me this was his intent, and that he had tried to get [Jack] Kirby to do the production designs, but the studio nixed it.

 Check it out.
 It requires some bending and an occasional sex change (Metron becomes an ugly dwarf, The Highfather becomes the Sorceress), but it's an amazingly close analog, otherwise.
 And Frank Langella's Skeletor is a dandy Darkseid!

 Director Gary Goddard clarified this in a letter appearing in John Byrne's Next Men No. 26, in which he stated:

 As the director of Masters of the Universe, it was a pleasure to see that someone got it.
 Your comparison of the film to Kirby's New Gods was not far off.
 In fact, the storyline was greatly inspired by the classic Fantastic Four/Doctor Doom epics, The New Gods and a bit of Thor thrown in here and there.
 I intended the film to be a "motion picture comic book," though it was a tough proposition to sell to the studio at the time.
 'Comics are just for kids,' they thought.
 They would not allow me to hire Jack Kirby who I desperately wanted to be the conceptual artist for the picture...

 I grew up with Kirby's comics (I've still got all my Marvels from the first issue of Fantastic Four and Spider-Man through the time Kirby left) and I had great pleasure meeting him when he first moved to California.
 Since that time I enjoyed the friendship of Jack and Roz and was lucky enough to spend many hours with Jack, hearing how he created this character and that one, why a villain has to be even more powerful than a hero, and on and on.
 Jack was a great communicator, and listening to him was always an education.
 You might be interested to know that I tried to dedicate Masters of Universe to Jack Kirby in the closing credits, but the studio took the credit out.

 Brian Cronin, author of the "Comic Book Urban Legends Revealed" column, concludes that "the film itself was not intended to be literally a reworked Fourth World, although the intent WAS to make the film a tribute to Jack Kirby—just a tribute to ALL of his work, not just the Fourth World."